sandeep-car/perfmon/README.md

 2. If you have more than one VM with the same name, we'll pick the VM randomly :-) If this is a problem, you can either change the VM name via Prism, or modify getvm_stats.py so it takes a VM_UUID from the CLI.

 FUTURE DEVELOPMENT/IDEAS:
 1. Modify code to take certain actions when CPU and/or memory usage goes over a certain limit.
-IE Clone a VM and add its IP to a load balancer.
+E.G. Clone a VM and add its IP to a load balancer.
 Or send an alert to someone.